 How to Live Beautifully in the Before

 You know the kitchen needs to be gutted.
 The primary bath is on borrowed time.
-The layout that worked when you bought the house doesn't work anymore—and you have a vision for what it could be.
-But the renovation isn't happening this year.
-Maybe not next year either.
+The layout that worked when you bought the house doesn’t work anymore.
+But the renovation isn’t happening this year (not likely not next year either).

-So you're stuck in the in-between.
-Living in a home you know will eventually transform, but that needs to function now.
-Trying to make it feel finished without wasting money on things that won't survive the demolition.
-It's design limbo.
-And it's paralyzing.
+So you’re stuck in the in-between.
+This looks like living in a home you know will eventually transform, but it really needs to function now.
+You want it to feel finished without wasting money on things that won’t survive the demolition.
+Its design limbo, and it’s paralyzing.

 You don’t want to invest in flooring you’ll rip out.
 You don’t want to commit to built-ins that won’t make sense once the walls come down.
 But you also don’t want to live in a space that feels temporary, unfinished, or like you’re just marking time until the “real” house begins.